LeeCooper6/Telechompter/ReadMe.md

 # Telechompter

-Telechompter is a custom, handcrafted teleprompter web app designed to help voice actors, podcasters, radio hosts, public speakers, or even singers smoothly and easily read their lines and scripts comfortably at their own pace.
+Telechompter is a convenient Teleprompter web app designed to help voice actors, podcasters, radio hosts, public speakers, and singers smoothly and easily read their lines or scripts comfortably at their own pace.

-# Purpose

-Telechompter is a web app that runs in your browser as your very own personal teleprompter.

-Telechompter helps you chew through difficult lines or entire scripts smoothly and easily at your own comfortable pace.

-Telechompter is designed for voice actors, podcasters, radio hosts, public speakers, singers, and anyone else who needs to read their lines or scripts smoothly without hiccups or do-overs.

-# Features
+## Features

-+ High contrast color scheme designed for your eyes to quickly and easily see the next word without difficulty or accidental mispronunciation.
+Telechompter uses a high-contrast color scheme to help your eyes quickly and smoothly acquire the next word.
-+ Widescreen designed to minimize "eyes jumping" to the next line.
+Telechompter is fully widescreen to minimize uncomfortable "eye jumps" (<a href="https://en.wikipedia.org/wiki/Saccade" target="_blank">saccades</a>) to the next line.
-+ Automatic scrolling with adjustable speed so you can comfortably read at your own pace.
-+ Convenient keyboard commands so you can easily auto-scroll up, down, fast, or slow without even touching the mouse.
+Telechompter also features Auto-Scrolling with adjustable speeds.
+Telechompter's Auto-Scrolling can be controlled via the buttons above or via convenient keyboard commands:
++ Spacebar or Enter: Play or Pause Auto-Scroll
++ Right Arrow or D: Auto-Scroll Faster
++ Let Arrow or A: Auto-Scroll Slower
++ Up Arrow or W: Auto-Scroll Up
++ Down Arrow or S: Auto-Scroll Down

-# How to Use
+## How to Use

-1. Open the thing.
-2. Use the thing.
-3. Profit.
+1. Copy your script (CTRL+C).
+2. Paste your script into Telechompter (CTRL+V).
+3. Use and adjust Auto-Scroll as necessary.
+4. Enjoy.

+## Compatibility
+Telechompter currently works in:
++ Google Chrome
++ Firefox
++ Microsoft Edge